All important information for exchange students from partner universities

 - Admission notice from the university or notice of prospective admission

 All international students require valid health insurance in Germany.
 This is a requirement for enrolment and a residence permit.
 There are two types of insurance.

-If the insurance from the home country is not recognised, students in Germany must apply for health insurance.
 The International Office can advise you on this topic upon request.

 Important Note on the German Registration Act

 Anyone moving into a flat must register with the local Registration Office (Einwohnermeldeamt) within two weeks of moving in.
 More information is available from the DAAD.